Dvorce (Bruntál District): Geography

 Dvorce is located about 18 km south of Bruntál.
-It lies in the Nízký Jeseník mountain range.
+It lies in the Nízký Jeseník range.
+The highest point is the hill Červený kopec at 693 m above sea level.
 The Lobník Stream flows through the municipality.

 History

 According to legends, Dvorce was founded at the beginning of the 10th century, however the first written mention of Dvorce is from 1339.
 In 1363 Dvorce was first referred to as a market town and in 1406 it is referred to as a town.
 The first written mention of Rejhartice is from 1410.

-Until 1918, Hof in Mähren was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Sternberg (Šternberk) district, one of the 34 Bezirkshauptmannschaften in Moravia.

-In 1938, after the Munich Agreement, it was annexed by the Nazi Germany and administered as a part of Reichsgau Sudetenland, as one of the 6 towns of County Bärn.
-The German speaking population was expelled in 1945 according to the Beneš decrees and replaced by Czech settlers.
+In 1938, after the Munich Agreement, the town was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
+The German population was expelled in 1945 according to the Beneš decrees and was replaced by Czech settlers.

-In 1945 the municipality of Dvorce lost the town status.
+The municipality of Dvorce lost the town status in 1945.

+Demographics

+Transport

+The I/46 road from Olomouc to Opava passes through the municipality.

+Sights

+The main landmark of Dvorce is the Church of Saint Giles.
+It was built in the Neoclassical style in 1752–1753 on the site of an older church and modified after 1834.
+The tower dates from the second half of the 16th century.